Easy Chinese Green Bean Stir-Fry Recipe With Tofu

 Green beans are always abundant in the market.
-This vegetable is planted by farmers all-year round; though the plant requires semi-cold climate to produce crunchy and plump string beans.
+This vegetable is planted by farmers all year round; though the plant requires a semi-cold climate to produce crunchy and plump string beans.

-Green beans can be mixed to almost any vegetable dishes: sauteed, stew, grilled, baked, and stir-fried.
-The Chinese loves to stir-fry chopped vegetables such as chopped green beans and carrots.
+Green beans can be mixed into almost any vegetable dish.
+They can be sauteed, stewed, grilled, baked, and stir-fried.
+Chinese recipes often involve stir-frying chopped vegetables, such as chopped green beans and carrots.
 Protein is added in the form of fried tofu.

-- 1 cup of green beans, washed and cut into 1" long
+- 1 cup of green beans, washed and cut into 1-inch pieces

 - 1/2 cup carrots, cut into strips

 - 3 cloves of garlic, chopped